Citi Benefits Handbook

 - The Citigroup Common Stock Fund.

-If you enroll in the Plan, you choose the investment options in which contributions to your accounts will be invested.
+If you make an affirmative election to enroll in the Plan and are not automatically enrolled, you choose the investment options in which contributions to your accounts will be invested.

 That investment election stays in place for all future contributions to those accounts until you make a change.
 You may make a change to your investment elections by filing a subsequent investment election in the form required by the Plan Administrator.